NIDA-DEVS/NIDA-UNIX/README.md

 ![alt text](<System Architecture.jpg>)

 ## Upcoming Features
-1. Enable voice-based input functionality using predefined model (17 May)
+1. Enable voice-based input functionality using predefined model (21 May)
-2. Integrate stable fine-tuned model into the application for response generation (7 June)
+2. Integrate stable fine-tuned model into the application for response generation (31 May)
-3. Enhance System Architecture with Validation Layers (24 May)
+3. Enhance System Architecture with Validation Layers (27 May)
-4. Develop custom Indian Accent Speech Recognition Model (10 June)
+4. Develop custom Indian Accent Speech Recognition Model (31 May)
-5. Provide Executable Application for Unix-Based Systems (21 May)
+5. Provide Executable Application for Unix-Based Systems (22 May)
-6. Integrate external services (31 May)
+6. Integrate external services (28 May)

 ## Prerequisites